amalabidi/Software-Testing/README.md

 # Software-Testing

-The Book Shop is an application that manages books!

 The project is an application that gives the possibility to users to consult workspaces and  reserve a place .It has a basic Frontend/Backend application with basic CRUD features.
 The main focus is to apply all different test levels .
 We will be performing 4 levels of tests: